emulic/VacationChatBot/src/Daenet.LLMPlugin.TestConsole/ReadMe.md

 # Test Console Plugin

 The library **Daenet.LLMPlugin.TestConsole** provides several utility functions designed to enhance the development and testing of Semantic Kernel plugins.
-These functions are implemented as plugin and allow you to clear console output, manage conversation history, customize prompt appearances, and list available plugins.
+These functions are implemented as plugin `TestConsolePlugin`, which allows you to clear console output, manage conversation history, customize prompt appearances, list available plugins, change promp colors etc.
-This documentation outlines the functions available and provides example use cases for each.
+Following section outlines the functions available and provides example use cases for each.

 ## Function Overview